KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
+3. Outdated: Found `/_/husky.sh` in file `pre-commit`: Since husky v9 you may not need this anymore.
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `mmm-amazon-photos.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `mmm-amazon-photos.js`: Replace it with `MagicMirror²`.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+7. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
-7. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-9. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+10. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+11. Outdated: Found `husky install` in file `package.json`: Since husky v9 you may not need this anymore.
-10. Warning: No LICENSE file.
+12. Warning: No LICENSE file.
-11. Recommendation: Replace eslintrc by new flat config.
+13. Recommendation: Replace eslintrc by new flat config.

 ### [mmm-dropbox by michael5r](https://github.com/michael5r/mmm-dropbox)